knative/docs/docs/eventing/getting-started.md

 2. If `READY=False`, wait 2 minutes and re-run the command.
 If you continue to receive the `READY=False`, see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 Now that your `Broker` is ready to manage events, you can create and configure your event producers and consumers.

 ### Creating event consumers

-Your event consumers receive the events that are sent by event producers.
+Your event consumers receive the events sent by event producers.
 In this step, you will create two event consumers, `hello-display` and `goodbye-display`, to demonstrate how you can configure your event producers to selectively target a specific consumer.

 1. To deploy the `hello-display` consumer to your cluster, run the following command: